-Voter education: To increase awareness of this issue among our audience of healthcare professionals, and activate them by giving them tools to engage with their candidates around this issue
+Voter education: To increase awareness of this issue among our audience of healthcare professionals, and activate them by giving them tools to engage with their elected officials around this issue

-Candidate education: Educate candidates about maternal mortality in their state and ask them to commit to addressing this issue during their campaign
+Elected official education: Educate elected officials about maternal mortality in their state and ask them to commit to addressing this public health issue

 Recently there has been a long overdue reckoning among actors in the humanitarian and international aid community to address the systemic racism intrinsic to the founding and principles at the heart of the work we do.
 As part of this community, Doctors of the World is committed to fostering a dialogue among the international network that addresses these issues, and we are determined to make change within our own organization.
 In our United States chapter, we are taking the following immediate steps to become more anti-racist as an organization: